ON THIS PAGE

 Does the selected device have enough memory and processing power to handle the additional workload required by a route reflector?

 Is the selected device equidistant and reachable from all EVPN speakers?

 Does the selected device have the proper software capabilities?

 In this design, the route reflector cluster is placed at the spine layer.
-The QFX10000 line of switches in the spine role have ample processing speed to handle route reflector client traffic in the network virtualization overlay.
+The QFX switches that you can use as a spine in this reference design have ample processing speed to handle route reflector client traffic in the network virtualization overlay.